flype44/VControl/DOCUMENTATION.md

 To decrease that speed, the `SDPort` can use a fraction (divider) of the Core frequency.

-It applies only on compatible Vampire boards, with an embedded `SDPort` slot.
+It applies only to compatible Vampire boards, with an embedded `SDPort` slot.

 NO WARRANTY IS PROVIDED.
 USE AT YOUR OWN RISK.